 In this blog post, we’re going to talk about data warehousing and how it can be used to help supply chain businesses improve service, review data, save money, and streamline logistics operations.

 What is a Data Warehouse?

-A data warehouse is a piece of software that acts as a platform to host a database of information.
+A data warehouse is a piece of software that acts as a database of information.
 From this central repository, businesses can analyze data to help them make better-informed decisions or target pain points in their business.
 This type of platform acts as a secure, easy-to-access storage unit for all of your analytical business data.
 As a bonus, and like most other software solutions, the data warehouse can be stored in the cloud!

 Essentially, a data warehouse platform allows shippers to store and review aggregated data in an effort to improve operations and maintain competitiveness.